webhugo/digitalvin/content/_index.md

 ---
-title: "Welcome to Digital Vin"
+title: "All Posts"
 ---

-This is your homepage.
-You can customize it later.
+This blog is owned by [Vinay Thoke](https://linkedin.com/in/vinaythoke).